asherp/hourly/docs/WorkLog.md

 The work sessions for the hourly project are documented below.

 !!! note
-    We have used -d 3 option for clocking in/out so that H3 headers are generated
+    We have used `work_log.header_depth=3` option for clocking in/out so that H3 headers are generated

 {!
 WorkLog.md !}